gayeongpark/gayeongpark.github.io/_posts/2024-09-10-DISTRIBUTION-SYSTEMS.md

 - Special suppression systems utilize a clean agent as part of its suppression system.
 There is a danger with using a special suppression system because if there's people in the data center, they're going to be suffocated along with that fire whenever I release the clean agent.

-So the datacenter with special suppression system must be equipped with an alarm and has supplemental oxygen available.
+So the data center with special suppression system must be equipped with an alarm and has supplemental oxygen available.